 Steps involved in a hard factory reset include:

 - Open “Settings” on your Android device.

-- Usually at the bottom of the list is the System option, and this shows a variety of reset options.
-Select the “Factory data reset” option and this erases all the user data.
+- Usually, at the bottom of the list is the System option, which shows various reset options.
+Select the “Factory data reset” option, which erases all user data.

-Upon the completion of this procedure, it is expected that the software issues making the Android Home and Back buttons to not work is fixed.
+Upon completing this procedure, it is expected that the software issues making the Android Home and Back buttons not work will be fixed.

 Solution 5.
 Update Android Firmware to Fix Android Home Button Not Working

-Updating your Android version can also certainly help in fixing software issues such as Android Home and Back buttons not working.
-That is because the issue of Android home and back button not working could be a bug in the operating system, and bugs are usually fixed with updates.
+Updating your Android version can also help fix software issues such as Android Home and Back buttons not working.
+That is because the issue of the Android home and back buttons not working could be a bug in the operating system, and bugs are usually fixed with updates.

-There are many ways to update Android firmware, and since you are able to access your device, you can update it simply, from the “Settings” app.
+There are many ways to update Android firmware, and since you can access your device, you can update it simply from the “Settings” app.
 This can be done via the following steps:

 - Ensure that your Android device has a stable internet connection.